Johansogaard/roborally-Group6/README.md

 2. Click on menu and click load game

-3. Click on the name of the game you have saved and load it.
+3. you now have the option between loading a game from the server or locally

+4. You can the again choose between playing the game online or locally

 ```
 ## Creating and editing custom game boards
 To personalize your game experience you can create or edit game boards: